 Elf (2003)– Will Farrell at his most annoying—and that’s saying something.
 However, kids love it and sometimes you just have to suck it up.

 Scrooged (1988)– Remember when Bill Murray was funny?
 In this take on the Dickens’ classic, he’s almost at his Caddyshack best and that makes it a holiday viewing nugget.

 A Christmas Story (1983)- The gold standard.
 Ralphie’s quest for a Red Ryder BB gun will crack up even the biggest gun grabber in your family.
 Every scene rings true to the kid in all of us, from bad gifts to finding what we really wanted under the tree.
 For all you over protective parents out there it even includes a cure for bullying.
 Please take notes.

 It’s a Wonderful Life (1946)- Perhaps the most over rated movie of all time.
 And isn’t this really just full-throated attack on capitalism garbed in holiday clothing.
 Sure, I wouldn’t want to have Mr. Potter over for Christmas dinner, but who wouldn’t rather invest in his bank as opposed to the Savings and Loan run by that doofus, George Bailey?
-And if you ask me, that town looked like it was a lot more fun if George hadn’t been born.
+For more complete details about the loan, just see this here.
 I’m just saying.
 If you find yourself wavering on watching this one, just pop in A Christmas Story again.